Bizarre Pest Facts for Curious People

-Pests are at the center of many human centered conflicts.
+Pests are at the center of many human-centered problems.
 We go to great lengths to keep them far away from our houses, and ourselves.
 Sometimes just the sight of a bug can send shivers down the spine.
 No one is surprised that they caused Miss Muffet to run away.
+But sometimes knowing the facts about bugs can lighten the tension.

 In reality, it's just a handful of pests that should make us ring the alarm.
 Most pests are harmless, or as Douglas Adams wrote "Mostly Harmless".
 Of course, he was speaking of humans, which could be considered pests in some cases.
 Either way, bugs are annoying, and that's why we call them pests!